📅 Last Updated: October 4, 2021

 • Scam artists like to prey on those who are desperate to settle their debts and may establish fake counselling agencies to steal your financial information.

-• This program would show up on your credit report for a number of years following its completion.
-As a result, potential lenders that examine your report may consider less creditworthy until the situation improves.
+• This program would show up on your credit report for several years following its completion.
+As a result, potential lenders who examine your report may consider you less creditworthy until the situation improves.

 Click here to see some of the benefits of a debt consolidation program.